Phase 2

 Strong deforestation, conversion, and human rights policies address deforestation and conversion regardless of legality.
 Aside from reducing the regulatory risk posed by illegal deforestation, addressing only illegal deforestation does not remove the systemic, financial or reputational risks deforestation and conversion pose to the finance sector.

 In many countries, laws to protect forests and other natural ecosystems are insufficient – meaning large swathes of forest can still be deforested.
 Additionally, even where laws exist, their enforcement is often inadequate, meaning that illegal deforestation can still be occurring in supply chains or financed projects, and the rights of Indigenous peoples and local communities are not protected.
-To reduce these risks, financial institutions need to include both illegal and legal deforestation in their deforestation, conversion and associated human rights risk policies.

 Requiring and supporting clients/holdings to be free from all forms of deforestation can actually make the implementation of their commitments easier for the clients/holdings.
 Within forest-risk commodity supply chains, it is easier for clients/holdings to identify if the forest-risk soft commodities they are producing, processing, procuring or financing are driving deforestation at all – it is harder to establish if deforestation is taking place and then go on to define whether it is legally compliant or not.
 This is due in part to the complexity (and often overlapping or contradictory nature) of legislation at the national, sub-national, and local levels and a lack of availability of legal compliance data.